 What Are the Bengals Playoff Chances?

-The Bengals sit with the fourth-best odds to win the AFC North.
-They have won the title in two consecutive seasons but are behind the ball as every other team in the division is sitting 2-1.
-The Browns and Ravens are at +195 and the Steelers are at +350.
-The Bengals sit at +370.
-They have a 19.05% chance to win the division now and a 9.09% chance to reign supreme over the entire conference.
-The Bengals have the eighth-best odds to win the Super Bowl at 4.76%.
+The Bengals sit with the worst odds to win the AFC North.
+They have won the title in two consecutive seasons and are in a tough division with every other team above .500.
+The Ravens are the favorite at -350.
+The Steelers are in second place at +550, and the Browns sit third at +600.
+Baltimore is highly expected to sit atop the AFC North when the season ends.
+That said, the Bengals have a 0.3% chance to win the division now and a 0.7% chance to reign supreme over the entire conference.
+The Bengals are tied for the 21st-best odds to win the Super Bowl at 0.7%.

 Bengals Week-by-Week Playoff Chances